WhistlerLi/Li_M_MINI-APP/README.md

 XHTTP object.
 Use that application state to build out your application’s view (the mini app splash/home page).

+### build instructions
+1. Go to the server directory to execute node index
+2. Execute npm run dev in the root directory

 ## Getting Started
 * HTML5